DownloadTicketService/dl/README.rst

 0.10 and onward.
 The extension allows to convert large attachments to links automatically, directly within the Composer window.

+The extension also allows the user to generate/insert a new upload grant in the current message from the composer window.
+Both a menu command (under "Tools" ..
+"Insert upload grant") and a toolbar item (that you manually need to drag in the composer toolbar) are provided.

 To install the extension, go to Thunderbird's "Tools" ..
 "Addons" menu, and click on the "Settings" icon just next to the search bar.
-Select "Install Add-on from file..." and choose the file ``client/thunderbird-filelink-dl.xpi`` as provided in the distribution (or directly on the extension_ web page).
+Select "Install Add-on from file..." and choose the file ``client/thunderbird-filelink-dl.xpi`` as provided in the distribution.

-Once installed, just follow the official Filelink_ usage tutorial as provided by Mozilla for configuration and usage.
+See full installation and usage instructions on the extension_ web page.

 .. _Filelink: https://support.mozillamessaging.com/en-US/kb/filelink-large-attachments
 .. _extension: http://www.thregr.org/~wavexx/software/dl/thunderbird.html